-Today, a lot of Iqalummiut are descended from Inuit who lived on the land nearby for hundreds of years, but many come from all over Nunavut.
-After 1950 the original families living in ilagiit nunagivaktangit in the area moved into the settlement for a variety of reasons, such as employment, health care and schooling.
-Many more Inuit who now live in the city trace their origins to relatives who arrived in the 1950s and onwards from all over the north.
-According to testimony provided to the Qikigtani Truth Commission (QTC), some came to work in Apex and were provided with housing; others were sent to the rehabilitation centre after health treatments in the south and eventually made Igaluit their home; and others came for schooling.
+Today, some families living in Iqaluit are Iglulingmiut, the same descendants of Inuit who lived on the bay for hundreds of years and came into the settlement for a variety of reasons, such as employment or access to health care and schooling.
+Many more Inuit living in the city trace their origins in the city to relatives who arrived in the 1950s and onwards from all over the North.
+Among the people who provided testimony to the Qikiqtani

+Truth Commission (QTC), some came to work in Apex and were provided with housing; others were sent to the rehabilitation centre after health treatments in the south and eventually made Iqaluit their home; and others came for schooling.
 Many other Nunavummiut living in other parts of Nunavut have connections to Iqaluit.
-For many years, its high school offered the most complete range of courses in the region, and the student hostel associated with the school, Ukkiivik (the place to spend the winter), was a temporary home to hundreds of young Inuit from across present-day Nunavut between 1971 and 1996.
-Many babies have been also born in iii The Inuktut term ilagiit nunagivaktangit is a more accurate name for places called "camps" in the historical record created by ethnographers, bureaucrats and police.
-Ilagiit nunagivaktangit were places regularly used for hunting, harvesting and gathering.
-Inuit groups traditionally had several ilagiit nunagivaktangit, which allowed them to move to follow game.

-Iqaluit because policies require expectant mothers to spend the last weeks of their pregnancies near the city's hospital.
-As the medical centre and air-travel hub of the eastern Arctic, Iqaluit gave temporary shelter to travellers from all over, beginning with the returned tuberculosis (TB) patients in the mid 1950s and continuing to the present day.
+For many years, its high school offered the most complete range of courses in the region, and the student hostel associated with the school, Ukkiivik ("the place to spend the winter"), was a temporary home to hundreds of young Inuit from across present-day Nunavut between 1971 and 1996.
+Many babies have been also born in Iqaluit because policies require expectant mothers to spend the last weeks of their pregnancies near the city's hospital.
+As the medical centre and air-travel hub of the Eastern Arctic, Iqaluit gave temporary shelter to travellers from all over, beginning with the returned tuberculosis (TB) patients in the mid-1950s and continuing to the present day.

 The QTC community histories focus on social and economic change.
 Throughout the Arctic, all Inuit experienced a very long period in which the sea and the land provided almost everything people needed.
 The QTC reports call this period Taissumani Nunamiutautilluta.
-It includes some very early contacts with outsiders.
-At times, the contacts were welcomed and exciting, at other times they were disturbing for Inuit.
+It includes some very early contacts with outsiders that must have been tremendously exciting, but at times disturbing, to Inuit.

 This was followed everywhere by a period of disruptions, many of them negative and all demanding special adjustments by Inuit.
 They are described here as Sangussaqtauliqtilluta, meaning when people were more or less forced to change their ways.
-In the Iqaluit area, this began early in 1941, and in some ways, the changes at Iqaluit drove similar but later changes throughout the Qikiqtani Region.
+In the Iqaluit area, this began quite early in 1941, and in some ways, the Sangussaqtauliqtilluta at Iqaluit drove similar but later changes throughout Qikiqtaaluk.

-Eventually nearly the entire population of the region lived in centralized settlements, with outside forces shaping them into the present thirteen communities of the Qikiqtani Region.
+Eventually almost the whole population of Qikiqtaaluk lived in centralized settlements, with outside forces shaping them into the present thirteen communities.
 This period, called Nunalinnguqtitauliqtilluta, was particularly complex in Iqaluit, resulting in several neighbourhoods with very different functions and ethnic and socio-economic divisions.

-Iqaluit's community history is unique in the Qikiqtani Region not just because of its large size or its current position as the capital, but also because of the growth of the qallunaat population and its social, political and economic institutions.
-The earliest non-Inuit populations were military men living in barracks.
-The few contacts they had with Inuit created opportunities and expectations for employment that were unique for Inuit in the region at the time.
+Iqaluit's community history is unique in Qikiqtaaluk not just because of its large size or its current position as the capital, but also because of the growth of the Qallunaat population and its social, political and economic institutions.
+The earliest non-Inuit populations were military men living in barracks. the few contacts they had with Inuit created opportunities and expectations for employment that were unique for Inuit in the region at the time.
 Developments in the later 1950s and 1960s created a much more mixed population than is common to the rest of the region.
-As a result, Iqalummiut (the people who live in Iqaluit) who originally lived in the area are a minority of the population, even if the population today is majority Inuit.
+As a result, the Iqalungmiut who originally lived in the area are a minority of the population, even if the population today is 85% Inuit.